bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 > [!NOTE]
 > The examples below are written using **xUnit**, but the code is the same with **NUnit** and **MSTest**.
 >
-> The example tests are inheriting from the `TestContext` as described in the section "Remove boilerplate code from tests" on the <xref:writing-tests> page.
+> The example tests are inheriting from the `TestContext` as described in the <xref:writing-tests> page.
 If your test class is not inheriting from the `TestContext`, then you should explicitly instantiate the `TestContext` in your tests.
 The recommended way is to inherit from the `TestContext`.
+An example below will demonstrate how to instantiate a `TestContext` per test method.

 ## Regular parameters